Conversation Media Marketing Catching Up With Social Media Marketing

 Many users also say that such advertisements are nothing more than an annoyance when they follow you through email and even text messages even after you leave the internet.

-6 The Fallout - Both Brands and Users are shifting gears distancing themselves from social media.
-Users might do it because of Paranoia, information overload, or just because their introvert nature doesn't enjoy the loud social media.
-Brands might do it because of lack of user intent, complex algorithms, and the fear of getting associated with malicious content.
+Both Brands and Users are shifting gears distancing themselves from social media.
+Users might do it because of Paranoia, information overload, or just because their introverted nature doesn't enjoy the loud social media.
+Brands might do it because of a lack of user intent, complex algorithms, and the fear of getting associated with malicious content.
 Although there is no indication of social media being taken out of existence.
 A near-future fall out of social media is predicted.

 How Can Conversation Media Make a Difference